 Baking cookies can be a blast.
 It can also be a confusing nightmare.
 If you’ve followed your directions to a tee and have crumbly cookie dough that just won’t meddle, you likely didn’t add enough liquid or fat.
 Sometimes, your cookie dough just needs a quick break, too.

 Hey, there!
 My name is Michelle, and I’m a complete cookie fanatic.
 Cookies were one of the first things I learned to bake some ten-plus years ago, and they remain one of my favorites.
 From classic chocolate chip to more sensational persimmon or cranberry, I enjoy them all.

-If you’re struggling with crumbly cookie dough, don’t worry – it’s not the end of the world.
+If you’re wondering why your cookie dough is crumbly or falling apart, don’t worry – it’s not the end of the world.
 In fact, crumbly cookie dough is one of the easiest fixes in the cookie game.
 Keep reading to find out how to fix crumbly cookie dough.

 Who’s ready to whip up a batch of cookies?